 The night came to an end over coffee, lava cake and warm apple tart.

 My Dad looks like Popeye in that picture, but he is thoroughly enjoying his dessert!

-The warm apple tart was equally successful!
+The lava cake was equally successful!

 It was a magnificent meal, and a very special end to a very special trip!
 We couldn't have wished for a happier ending.

 It is expensive, but perhaps one of the most high-value fine dining experiences in Anguilla.
 It is worth every penny.

 Da'Vida serves dinner from 6:00-9:30.